As Lent wends its way toward an inevitable close this Holy Week, I’m reading the book:

 …and that’s a wonderful promise because night eating is an issue people mention often to me.
 It’s not something I’ve ever dealt with, but it does seem as if a balanced meal does its very best to head off that 9pm raiding the cabinets for chips.
 Somtimes!

-Whatever one you choose, I’d like to hear about it.
+Whatever one you choose–and these are all my original recipes– I’d like to hear about it.
 Even people who cook no other fish often cook salmon and I hope you will, too.
 Happy last Friday Fish.
 Glad you’ve been along for the ride.

 Cook a new fish recipe, ok?